Monthly Archives: March 2023

 NOTE: This system was purchased at wholesale by Scott’s brother and installed by them with some additional paid assistance.
 This significantly reduced our costs.
 We would have had to run new line set, add a new coil and change the refrigerant either way.

-How We Heat and Cool Our Home
+How We Heat Our Home

 Lopi Natural Gas Stove

 In 2019 we added an EdenPURE infrared, copper heater to our kitchen/dining room area (which is also my office area).
 When the temperature is below 40 degrees outside, we use this heater.
-Between it and the Lopi, the front part of the house where we hang out during the day is always around 70 degrees.
+Between it and the Lopi, the front part of the house where we hang out during the day is always around 69-70 degrees.
 We turn off the EdenPURE when the heat pump kicks on at 40 degrees during the warmer days in winter.

 EdenPURE Electric Heater

-To cool our home we use A/C from about mid-June-mid-September when temperatures are in the high 80’s to over 100 degrees F. We generally keep our thermostat at 77 degrees in the summer.
+To cool our home we use the Trane heat pump in A/C mode from about mid-June-mid-September when temperatures are in the high 80’s to over 100 degrees F. We generally keep our thermostat at 77 degrees in the summer.
 We used to open our windows to enjoy the cool night air, but now the ring road close to our house has become a drag strip and we can’t sleep with the windows open anymore.
 Truly a bummer!
 This summer the new heat pump A/C kept us cool and was quieter than the old system.
 Comparing the electricity use this summer with last summer, the new sysem uses about the same amount, which is to be expected because it uses the same technology as the old A/C to cool.
 Scott has decided he would like our bedroom to be cooler in the hot summer nights, so this year we will add a mini-split heat pump to our bedroom, then we can keep the thermostat for the rest of the house set to 82 degrees during the night.
 This should save some electricity in the summer.

 Thinking About Your Own System?

-If your old A/C condenser needs replacing, a heat pump is worth considering if you have solar panels to provide the electricity.
 It’s best to get the solar panels first, since electricity is more expensive than natural gas and most of our electrical grids are powered by fossil fuels anyhow.
 If you live in a moderate climate where temps rarely fall below 40 degrees, you may be able to use just the heat pump.
 If you live in a colder climate like we do, you will need either a hybrid system like ours or you can install a ground source heat pump.
 With this system the heat comes from the earth, so it is more consistent and really saves electricity.
 If you are building a home or have some acreage, this may be the system for you.
 If you have a smaller home with an open floor plan, a mini-split system may be the way to go.
 Mini-splits are more efficient at creating heat than our ducted system and some of them with a hyper mode can create heat at temperatures well below freezing.
 The Inflation Reduction Act of 2022 includes tax credits to help defray the costs of adding these systems (and solar panels) to your home.
 We hope to be able to save 30% on the purchase and installation of our mini-split thanks to this new legislation!
+And we did!